rossgk2/masks2Contours/README.md

 Dr. Renee Miller of King's College London wrote the MATLAB code, and I am the author of the Python port.

-Here's the interface the user uses to manually check, slice by slice, the output.
+Here's the interface the user uses to manually check the output slice by slice.

 <img src = "images/SA.PNG" width = 300>